Dan Vandal

-Daniel Vandal PC (born April 18, 1960) is a Métis Canadian politician in Winnipeg, Manitoba, Canada.
-He represented St. Boniface on the Winnipeg City Council from 1995 to 2004 and from 2006 to 2014, and ran unsuccessfully for Mayor of Winnipeg in 2004, coming in second to Sam Katz.
+Daniel Vandal PC (born April 18, 1960) is a Canadian politician.
+He represented St. Boniface on the Winnipeg City Council from 1995 to 2004 and from 2006 to 2014, and ran unsuccessfully for mayor of Winnipeg in 2004, coming in second to Sam Katz.
 He briefly served as acting mayor of Winnipeg following Glen Murray's resignation.
-On October 19, 2015, he was elected as the Member of Parliament for Saint Boniface—Saint Vital in the House of Commons of Canada.
-He is a member of the Liberal Party of Canada and as of November 20, 2019 serves as the Federal Minister of Northern Affairs in Justin Trudeau's cabinet.
-On October 26, 2021, he was also named Minister responsible for the Canadian Northern Economic Development Agency and Minister responsible for the Prairies Economic Development Agency of Canada.
+On October 19, 2015, he was elected as the member of Parliament for Saint Boniface—Saint Vital in the House of Commons of Canada.
+He is a member of the Liberal Party of Canada and served as the Federal Minister of Northern Affairs in Justin Trudeau's cabinet.
+On October 26, 2021, he was also named Minister responsible for the Canadian Northern Economic Development Agency and Minister responsible for the Prairies Economic Development Agency of Canada, positions he held until 2024.
+He did not seek re-election in 2025.

 Early life and career

-Vandal was born on April 18, 1960 to a Métis family in Winnipeg, the youngest of eight children.
+Vandal was born on April 18, 1960 in Winnipeg, the youngest of eight children.
 His family identified as French Canadian during his youth, and he only became aware of his Métis heritage in later life.

 Vandal dropped out of high school, and was a manual labourer for part of his teenage years.
 He started boxing at age 15, turned professional in 1978, and was the #1 ranked Canadian middleweight in 1983.
 The following year, he fought Alex Hilton for the Canadian title in front of 18,000 fans at the Montreal Forum.
 He later credited boxing for turning his life around, and has opposed efforts to ban the sport.

 Vandal subsequently became a youth worker at Winnipeg's Mamawiwichiitata Centre, and received a degree in Social Work from the University of Manitoba.
 He was vice-president of the Old St. Boniface Residents Association in the 1990s, and campaigned against the proposed construction of a stadium for Sam Katz's Winnipeg Goldeyes baseball team in Whittier Park.